 officernd floorplan desk booking

 Floorplan booking gives your members the ability to easily select a floorplan view from the meeting room calendar and book a desk, room, or office visually from the floorplan.
-We aim to release this feature by the end of Q2.
+This feature was on the roadmap for release at the time of the event.

 • Display your floorplans to members easily